o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 #### Use Python to host a `local server` for testing

-1. Start a local Python server from the same folder that contains the `repo.json` file.
+1. Open a command window and change to the local repo folder that contains the `repo.json` file.
     ```
     cd c:\remote-repo
     ```